Illustration of mountains and palm trees

 Chincina is a large town located between the cities of Manizales and Pereira.
 It's part of the UNESCO World Heritage and listed as a Coffee Cultural Landscape.
 Some of the best coffee in Colombia is known to come from Chincina.
 There is a large coffee cup in the town square.
 There are also a lot of shoe and leather stores in town.

-Or Combine the Two Coffee Zones into One Visit
+Or Why Not Visit Two Coffee Zones into One Visit

 The city of Medellin is not farther the a 3-4 hour bus ride from the villages listed above.
 And the villages in the coffee square are all near the villages of the coffee triangle.
 Manizales is just a two hour bus ride from Salamina making it logistically feasible to visit both coffee zones, or portions thereof, in one visit.